Falk Harnack: Postwar years

 After the war, Harnack returned to his career as a director and dramaturge, first working at the Bavarian state theater in Munich.
 In 1947, he began working at the Deutsches Theater in Berlin.
 From 1949 to 1952, he was the artistic director at DEFA, where he made the film The Axe of Wandsbek, adapted from a book by Arnold Zweig.
 According to Zweig's son, the movie is based on a true story and may also relate to the events of Altona Bloody Sunday in Hamburg.

 The main character carries out a Nazi execution though he ruins his business, marriage and life over it.
 Opening to positive reactions from the public, the film met with disapproval from the Socialist Unity Party and its Soviet advisors, who felt that the movie's political position was not clear enough.
 One such adviser said that the film had "an undesired and deleterious effect on people in the GDR, as it does not depict hatred of fascism, but rather pity for the murderers".
 The government banned the movie within weeks.
 The poet and playwright Bertolt Brecht remarked after the banning, "It is important to emphasize that there can be no sympathy for a Nazi executioner".
 After all that Harnack had lost to the Nazis, the dispute hit him hard, and in 1952, he left East Germany for West Berlin.

 For the first few years, Harnack worked for the film production company CCC Film and, along with Helmut Käutner and Wolfgang Staudte, was one of the most important directors of German post-war films.

 From the late 1950s, however, he worked almost exclusively in television.
 He also wrote the screenplays for many of his films.
 From 1962 to 1965, he was the leading director of the newly founded German television station, ZDF.
 Subsequently, he worked primarily as a free lance.
 In addition to entertainment, he also made challenging films, which sometimes dealt with the Nazi era and the Resistance, such as his 1955 release The Plot to Assassinate Hitler (Der 20.
 Juli) about the 20 20 July 1944 plot to assassinate Adolf Hitler, which won the 1956 German Film Award in the category "Films Contributing to the Encouragement of Democratic Thought".
-In 1962, he directed for television, Jeder stirbt für sich allein, an adaptation of Hans Fallada's novel, Every Man Dies Alone, based on the story of Otto and Elise Hampel, a working-class couple that became involved in the anti-Nazi Resistance but was later executed.
+In 1962, he directed for television, Jeder stirbt für sich allein, an adaptation of Hans Fallada's novel, Every Man Dies Alone, based on the story of Otto and Elise Hampel, a working-class couple who became involved in the anti-Nazi Resistance but were later executed.